Movie 43: Alternative version (The Thread)

 In some countries, like the United Kingdom and the Netherlands, the structure differs.
 Instead of a pitch, the films are connected by a group of three teenagers searching for the most banned film in the world, Movie 43, which will ultimately lead to the destruction of civilization.
 Calvin Cutler and his friend J. J. make a video in the style of MTV's Jackass and upload it on YouTube where it instantly reaches over 1,000,000 views.
 This turns out to be an April Fool's prank from Calvin's younger brother Baxter, who cloned YouTube and hyper-inflated the views while working on his science project.

 Calvin and J.J. attempt to get revenge by telling Baxter of a film that's so dangerous it will cause the annihilation of the world.
 The movie is known as Movie 43.
 While J.J. and Baxter look for Movie 43 on a Google stand-in, Calvin retrieves Baxter's laptop and loads it with viruses from porn sites, and masturbates to a strip tease video on the porn sites in a bathroom.
 Baxter finds hundreds of results for Movie 43 on a website referred to by him as a dark corner of the Internet.
 They find the sketches starting from the 43rd search on the list of results.

 As Baxter and J.J. keep watching videos, they are interrupted by Vrankovich and a group of Chinese mobsters wanting to find Movie 43, going so far as to take J.J.'s classmate Stevie Schraeder, film executive Griffin Schraeder's oldest son, hostage.
 Vrankovich warns them that if they find Movie 43, civilization will be destroyed.
-They ignore his claims and keep searching, eventually finding the real, one-and-only Movie 43, which turns out to be from the future.
+They ignore his claims and keep searching, eventually finding the real, Movie 43, which turns out to be from the future, and which shows Baxter as a profane commando, leading a group of recruits to survive after the world has ended.

-Showing Baxter as a profane commando, leading a group of recruits to survive after the world has ended.
-As Calvin finishes ruining Baxter's laptop, their mother enters, wearing the same shirt and shorts that the woman in the strip tease video wore, causing Calvin to have a mental breakdown, realizing he had masturbated to a video of his mother.
+As Calvin finishes ruining Baxter's laptop, their mother enters, wearing the same shirt and shorts that the woman in the strip tease video wore, causing Calvin to have a mental breakdown, realizing he masturbated to a video of his mother.
 Afterward, a deadly earthquake rumbles and mankind is lost.
 However, a few years later the only survivor, a crippled Calvin, finds Baxter's laptop still working despite the viruses.
 He watches the last remaining skits on the laptop.

-This version of the film was released in the U.S. as part of the Blu-ray Disc of Movie 43 as an unrated alternate cut of the film.
+This version of the film was released in the U.S. as part of the Blu-ray Disc of Movie 43 as an unrated alternate cut of the film, and it is the only version of the film streaming on Amazon Prime in the U.S.